Tutorial: Perform web editing using data from an enterprise geodatabase

 - Verify that edits to your features are reflected in your enterprise geodatabase.
 You can do this by switching back to your ArcMap document and refreshing the map display.
 The features you added to your web map appear in the map display.

 You can also review edits by opening the attribute table of your feature layers in ArcCatalog.

 - Optionally save the web map.

-Now that you've successfully tested your feature service using Map Viewer, you might want to consider how you can use and share your feature service in other ArcGIS clients.
+Now that you've successfully tested your feature service using the ArcGIS.com map viewer, you might want to consider how you can use and share your feature service in other ArcGIS clients.
 For example

 - In ArcGIS Online and Portal for ArcGIS, you can create a customized web mapping application using the application templates.
 These templates can be deployed on your organization's web server.